-The Master of Divinity Chaplaincy Concentrations are curricular specializations offered by Southwest to equip students who are exploring or have discerned a vocation to ministry in chaplaincy settings.
-In each concentration, students learn the pastoral skills that are most relevant to their future context.
+The Master of Divinity Chaplaincy Concentration is a curricular specialization offered by Southwest to equip students who are exploring or have discerned a vocation to ministry in chaplaincy settings.
+In this concentration, students learn the skills needed to prepare them for their future context.

 Chaplaincy concentration students will be able to:

 - Integrate their primary identity as a minister of the church with their secondary identity as a servant of God’s mission in the context of military, healthcare, or school settings

 - Offer guidance and leadership regarding ethical questions that arise in the institutions they are called to serve

 - Provide spiritual support for those experiencing trauma in various institutional contexts.